chyhsu/vizthinker/README.md

 ## Why It Rocks

-VizThink AI is built for folks who think in networks, not lists.
+VizThinker AI is built for folks who think in networks, not lists.
 It’s a game-changer for brainstorming, research, or just exploring big ideas on your desktop.
 We’re starting simple but aiming big—join us to make thinking with AI as visual as your imagination!

 ## Contributing